search icon

 Types of Business Bank Accounts for an LLC

 Learning how to open a business bank account for LLC companies starts with the right documents.
-Before starting the process, you’ll decide on the type of LLC bank account that’s best for your company.
-Some of your options include:
+Before starting the process, the owners will need to decide which type of LLC bank account is best for the company.
+Some of the most popular options include:

 • Business checking account.
 Includes basic functions like cash and check deposits, ACH transfer, etc.